 2. Google My Business

-Google My Business is the most important presence online for many local businesses.
-For you to rank well and appear in the Google Local Pack you will likely need to have reviews in greater numbers than your local competitors (and with better ratings).
+Google My Business is the most important presence online for most local businesses.
+For you to rank well and appear in the Google Local Pack you will need to have reviews in greater numbers than your competitors (and with better ratings).
 With only 3 places on the Google Local Pack appearing in this top 3 can be difficult but may make or break your business.

 You should be generating reviews on Google My Business as a matter of priority as well as on Facebook and other major profiles.